GenerativeAI4Finance/GenerativeAI4Finance/README.md

 - Propserity - AI will generate a lot of new wealth.
 However use cases must bring collaboration between Corporates & different parts of society.
 So benefits are shared.
 - Planet - A productivity increase with innovation reduces net footprint on planet.

-# What is this about?
-GenerativeAI 4 Finance consists of following parts

-### Foundational models for finance (vs-neev)
-- 🌱 Large Foundational models built from scratch.
-Which are pre-trained and can be used for several use cases across Lending, Investment Banking, Wealth, Asset Management.
-   (Refer vs-neev repository)
-### High level reusable components (vs-tantra)
-- 💞️ Necessary for domain specific solutions (Refer vs-tantra repository)
-### Examples of Co-Pilots and applications
-- 📫 Co-Pilots(Kind of like Jarvis from Iron Man) for every one using finance.
-Eg. Co-Pilot for borowwers and lenders providing suggestions

 We will build our technology stack, tools from scratch.
 ### 👀 Reach out for more at admin@vaayushop.com.
 GenerativeAI4Finance is part of Vaayushop. (https://www.vaayushop.com/)